Alternative Septic Systems

 Most people are familiar with the conventional septic system.
-Depending on the landscape of the area, occasionally the traditional tank and field doesn’t work.
-On those occasions land owners will have to use an alternative septic system.
+Depending on the landscape of the area, occasionally the traditional tank and field don’t work.
+On those occasions, landowners will have to use an alternative septic system.
 The first indicator that you might need to switch systems is unusual water pooling in your backyard or drain field.
 If you notice any unusual water you should call your local Greater Syracuse plumber immediately.

 Raised Bed (Mound) Septic Tank Systems

 A raised bed drain field (sometimes called a mound) is just like what it sounds.
 When there is not enough space for a full drain field sometimes the best option is to build up.
 The mound is raised above the natural soil with a specific sand fill material.
 Within the sand is a gravel bed with a network of pipes.
 The water pumped through the pipes is released in controlled doses throughout the bed.
 Drainage around the mound is very important to make sure your system works properly.

 Aerobic Treatment Systems (ATS)